 The center was notified that the following members had papers and tutorials accepted by IEEE DySPAN 2025 in February 2025:

-- Kangle Mu, NSF SpectrumX PhD student (Northwestern University), Zongyun Xie, NSF SpectrumX PhD student (Northwestern University), and Berry are listed among co-authors of “Compete or Coordinate?
+- Kangle Mu, SpectrumX PhD student (Northwestern University), Zongyun Xie, SpectrumX PhD student (Northwestern University), and Berry are listed among co-authors of “Compete or Coordinate?
 Analysis of Spectrum Sharing Strategies for Local Wireless Services.”

 - Lu and Laneman co-authored “Spectrum Efficiency of Radar: A Novel Approach Based upon the Cramer-Rao Lower Bound.”

-- Mehmetcan Gok, NSF SpectrumX PhD student (Northwestern University), Cabric, and Honig co-authored “ML-Assisted Chirp Detection via Beamforming for Radar-Communication Coexistence.”
+- Mehmetcan Gok, SpectrumX PhD student (Northwestern University), Cabric, and Honig co-authored “ML-Assisted Chirp Detection via Beamforming for Radar-Communication Coexistence.”

-- Aditya Wadaskar, NSF SpectrumX PhD student (University of California, Los Angeles), and Cabric co-authored “Satellite-Terrestrial Coexistence in FR3 Band via Hybrid True-Time-Delay Array-based Nulling.”
+- Aditya Wadaskar, SpectrumX PhD student (University of California, Los Angeles), and Cabric co-authored “Satellite-Terrestrial Coexistence in FR3 Band via Hybrid True-Time-Delay Array-based Nulling.”

 The center congratulates these and all other members whose research submissions have been accepted for this conference.
-NSF SpectrumX and its members look forward to sharing their research innovations, learning from other conference participants, and continuing to collaborate with IEEE DySPAN.
+SpectrumX and its members look forward to sharing their research innovations, learning from other conference participants, and continuing to collaborate with IEEE DySPAN.

-This engagement with IEEE DySPAN 2025 continues NSF SpectrumX’s historic support and collaboration with this symposium.
+This engagement with IEEE DySPAN 2025 continues SpectrumX’s historic support and collaboration with this symposium.
 In 2024, IEEE DySPAN was co-located with NSF Spectrum Week, an event organized by NSF SpectrumX and held near Washington, D.C.
 This week-long conference brought together six major spectrum events, including a SWIFT PI Meeting, NRDZCOM4, the NSF SpectrumX Spring 2024 Center Meeting, the NSMA 2024 Annual Conference, and a WSRD Workshop on the National Spectrum R&D Plan in addition to IEEE DySPAN 2024.

 IEEE DySPAN 2025 will be held from May 12-16 in London, England.